microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 <br><b> CONTROL FUNCTIONALITY SETTINGS </b>

 <br>• <b>`MC_SPEED_REGULATOR_EN`</b> - Enables or disables the closed loop over speed regulation
 <br>• <b>`MC_SYNCHRONIZED`</b> - Activates the synchronization loop.
-When the amplitude of the motor is modified or a load is applied to the motor's shaft the speed will change accordingly not to lose synchronization.
-If the dynamic load change is too great, after a time-out the application will detect a motor stall
+When the amplitude of the motor is modified or a load is applied to the motor's shaft, the speed will change accordingly so as not to lose synchronization.
+If the dynamic load change is too great, after a time-out, the application will detect a motor stall.
 <br>• <b>`MC_CONTROL_MODE`</b> - Selects between sensored with Hall sensors Control `MC_SENSORED_MODE` mode and sensorless with BEMF Control mode `MC_SENSORLESS_MODE`
 <br>• <b>`MC_DRIVE_MODE`</b> - Selects the drive method between Trapezoidal `MC_STEPPED_MODE` and Sinusoidal `MC_CONTINUOUS_MODE`
 <br>• <b>`MC_STALL_EVENTS_THRESHOLD`</b> - Number of misalignment events before throwing a stall error
 <br>• <b>`MC_STALL_ERROR_TOLERANCE`</b> - Angle error expressed in electrical degrees that conducts to a stall condition
 <br>• <b>`MC_FAULT_ENABLED`</b> - Enables or disables the fault handling mechanism

 <br> All these parameters are set to safe default values.
-With the initial values the motor will spin, maybe not optimal, but it is a good starting point to start tunning for a custom application.
+With the initial values, the motor will spin, maybe not optimal, but it is a good starting point to start tunning for a custom application.

 ### Fault Limits

-The configurabe threshold values found in `mc_limits.h` file are the following:
+The configurable threshold values found in `mc_limits.h` file are the following:

 <br>• <b>`MC_OVER_CURRENT_PEAK_EVENT_LEVEL`</b> - The peak current limit, given in amperes.
 Used to protect the MOSFETS from irreversible damage
 <br>• <b>`MC_OVER_CURRENT_AVG_EVENT_LEVEL`</b> - The continuous average current limit, given in amperes.
 Used for overload protection, or if the phase advance difference between the stator and the rotor is too big